chrisnmorrison/openmastery/learn/java/object-oriented-programming/introduction.md

 Another example: a customer may have the following characteristics:

 - States: name, address, phone number, Gold Member, etc.
 - Behaviour: set address, get address, display info, upgrade to Platinum Member,

 A class defines the structure and behavior of an object by specifying its data fields (state) and methods (behavior).
 Before we can create objects in Java, we must first define a class that specifies the structure and behavior of those objects.

 Okay, enough repeating ourselves.
 OOP is an abstract concept, so let's look at a few examples to cement these ideas.

-## What's next?